brettz9/intl-dom/README.md

 }
 ```

+While the styles described above determine how the keys are placed, the
+specific formatting within messages is determined elsewhere.

 The default format of messages processed by `getDOMForLocaleString` (and
 therefore by `i18n` as well), is defined in `defaultInsertNodes`.
 This
 format has the following features: